Skip to main content

 Northwestern-Evanston Township High School (ETHS) Partnership Office

-The Northwestern/ETHS Partnership Office is part of the Good Neighbor, Great University Initiative.
-The Partnership Office work is supported by Neighborhood and Community Relations and the Office of Community Education Partnerships in the School of Education and Social Policy.
-Northwestern has more than 100 substantial partnerships with Evanston Township High School.
-The relationship between the two communities spans disciplines and boundaries, crossing into academics, athletics, health and wellness, identity and social consciousness, college and career education, cultural events, mentoring, arts, and community engagement.
+The Northwestern/ETHS Partnership Office is part of the Good Neighbor, Great University Initiative, supported by Neighborhood and Community Relations and the Office of Community Education Partnerships in the School of Education and Social Policy.
+Northwestern has more than 100 significant partnerships with Evanston Township High School.
+This relationship spans disciplines, encompassing academics, athletics, health and wellness, identity and social consciousness, college and career education, cultural events, mentoring, the arts, and community engagement.

 News and Events